 Our Company established the Remuneration Committee on 24 November 2016 in compliance with Rule 3.25 of the Listing Rules.
-Written terms of reference in compliance with paragraph E.1.2 of the CG Code have been adopted.
+Written terms of reference in compliance with E.1.2 of the CG Code have been adopted.
 The primary roles of the Remuneration Committee include, but are not limited to, (a) making recommendations to the Board on the policy and structure for the remuneration of all of the Directors and senior management personnel and on the establishment of a formal and transparent procedure for developing remuneration policy; (b) reviewing and approving the management's remuneration proposals with reference to the Board's corporate goals and objectives; and (c) making recommendations to the Board on the remuneration of non-executive Directors.
-The Remuneration Committee consists of one executive Director and two independent non-executive Directors, namely, Ms. Yu Rumin, Mr. Chan Kai Wing and Mr. Wu Wing Kuen.
-Mr. Wu Wing Kuen is the chairman of the Remuneration Committee.
+As at the date of this report, the Remuneration Committee consists of one executive Director and two independent non-executive Directors, namely, Ms. Yu Rumin, Mr. Chan Kai Wing and Mr. Liu Cheng Yi.
+Mr. Liu Cheng Yi is the chairman of the Remuneration Committee.
 The quorum of meetings of Remuneration Committee shall be any two members.
 The terms of reference of the Remuneration Committee are currently made available on the websites of the Stock Exchange and the Company.